 Only applications submitted directly by Canadian institutions will be considered.

 The scholarship administrator is not able to provide feedback for unsuccessful candidates.

 These scholarships are subject to the availability of funding from the Government of Canada.

-In 2009, the Government of Canada announced the Canada-Chile Leadership Exchange Scholarship program to support the development of human capital and the next generation of leaders in Chile while strengthening the linkages between postsecondary institutions in Canada and Chile.
+In 2007, the Government of Canada announced the Canada-Chile Leadership Exchange Scholarship program to support the development of human capital and the next generation of leaders in Chile while strengthening the linkages between post-secondary institutions in Canada and Chile.